SoftInstigate/restheart-website/docs/roadmap.md

 The [GraphQL](https://graphql.org) plugin will work side by side with the already existing REST endpoints to get a managed unified GraphQL API to build modern applications.

 The new service `restheart-graphql` will be added to RESTHeart.
-This service exposes a read-only GraphQL API for inquiring MongoDB resources.
+This service exposes a read-only (no mutations) GraphQL API for inquiring MongoDB resources.

 The special collection `/_gqlapps` holds the GraphQL App Definitions.
 A GraphQL Application Definition document defines: